dukk/quackview/README.md

 This is a project I started to replace my Dakboard dashboard display.
 It was intended to be more of a quick and dirty solution.
 We'll see where it goes.
 It's really intended just for myself to play around.
 Perhaps it'll become useful to someone...

+I'm still debating the name.
+I might change it to one of these:

+- QuackDash
+- QuackBoard
+- ???

 ## Features

 - Designed to be self hosted and personalized